 The Transportation Network in Prince Frederick

-Calvert County is a long narrow peninsula bounded by the Patuxent River to the west and the Chesapeake Bay to the east and south.
-MD 2/4 is the only arterial which runs the full north-south span of the county; at the north end, MD 2/4 branches to Anne Arundel and Prince George’s Counties, respectively.
-The Thomas Johnson Bridge crosses the Patuxent River to the south into St. Mary’s county; another bridge crosses Patuxent River to and from Charles county on MD 231 leading into Prince Frederick from the west.
+The Town Center is the county's central hub and a key area for commerce, government and services.
+MD 2/4 is the main north-south road running through the Town Center.
+Prince Frederick Boulevard, the Town Center’s west side loop road, runs parallel to MD 2/4 is mostly complete with a planned segment unfinished due to environmental constraints.
+The east loop road – Main Street, Armory Road, Fairground Road and Fox Run Boulevard – is 60% complete, with the remaining segment of Fox Run Boulevard incomplete.
+MD 231 and MD 402 (Dares Beach Road) run in an east-west direction across the Town Center.
+Several roads provide access within either side of the Town Center.
+On the Town Center’s west side, these roads are Auto Drive, Stoakley Road, Market Square, Traskers Boulevard, Chapline Place and Radio Road.
+On the east side, these roads include two segments of Fox Run Boulevard, Armory Road, Fairground Road, Main Street, Duke Street, Church Street, Old Field Lane, Central Square Boulevard, Heritage Boulevard and Merrimack Court.
+These roads make up the primary infrastructure within and around the Prince Frederick Town Center, allowing access within the Town Center and to surrounding regions and providing transportation to essential services, businesses and local attractions.
 Through Prince Frederick, MD 2/4 carries between 38,000 – 42,000 trips on the average weekday.

-In the late 1980s, the Maryland Department of Transportation State Highway Administration (MDOT SHA) developed a concept plan to make MD 2/4 a limited access highway, with ramps and overpasses for local access near what is now Auto Drive to the north and at Dares Beach Road to the south.
+In the late 1980s, the Maryland Department of Transportation State Highway Administration (SHA) developed a concept plan to make MD 2/4 a limited access highway, with ramps and overpasses for local access near what is now Auto Drive to the north and at Dares Beach Road to the south.
 The county and SHA also considered an option that would have created a MD 2/4 bypass to the west of Prince Frederick.
-These concepts proved to be too costly and not representative of the type of community that residents wanted Prince Frederick to be.
+These concepts proved to be too costly and did not represent the residents’ vision for the Prince Frederick Town Center.

 Strategies to Address Limited Access